GerlechJen/Credit_Risk_Analysis/README.md

 ![image12](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/AdaBoost%20Report.png)

-Recall is the ability of the model to find all the positive samples.
-A low recall is indicative of a large number of false negatives.

- F1 score where the best score is 1.0 and the worst is 0.0.

 ## Summary

 When it comes to lending, if we approve a loan for a high risk client it will be a loss to LendingClub.
 Same way if we reject loans to people who are worth it, we would be losing valuable clients to competitors.
 In this case, we would want to find a good balance between precision and sensitivity (recall).
 Accuracy can help here as it accounts for both recall and precision.
 However, f1 score plays a more important role as it is the weighted average of the recall and precision.